nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 To force a profile to update to *Nightscout*, go to the Trio app and toggle Allow Uploading to Nightscout off (disable) and then enable it again.

+Once the user has toggled "Allow Uploading to Nightscout", *LoopFollow* needs to be refreshed (pull down glucose value to refresh) or re-started in order to fetch the correct information. *LoopFollow* will refresh eventually, but most users are impatient.

 If the Debug Info in *LoopFollow* is missing a Device Token or a Bundle ID, as shown on the left side of the graphic, you need to make sure the *Loop* app is no longer uploading to *Nightscout* and force the profile to update.

 ![LoopFollow debug info indicates a problem](img/lf-force-ns-profile.svg){width=600}